The galaxy's most dangerous crime family has a new leader—and he used to be a hero.

 A jagged rooftop.
 Beyond it, a spire, tall, sharp, narrow as a needle.

-He surged forward.
-Legs screaming.
-Boots skidding.
+He surged forward, legs screaming, boots skidding.
 One croc lunged.
-Teeth flashing.
+Teeth flashed.

 He kicked.
 Boot to snout.
 It hissed, recoiled.

-He didn’t stop.
-Vaulted up.
-Grabbed the spire’s lattice.
+He didn’t stop but vaulted up, then grabbed the spire’s lattice.
 Metal bit through leather.

 He climbed.
 They climbed with him.
 The city fell away.
 Wind screamed past.
 Up and down bled together, black sky above, blacker drop below.
 And still they came.